kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 ![MDIL-SS](images/OSPP_MDIL-SS_4.png)

-In addition, `benchmarkingjob.yaml` is used for integrating the configuration of test env and test algorithms, and is a necessary Ianvs configuration file.
+In addition, `benchmarkingjob.yaml` is used for integrating the configuration of test env and test algorithms, and is a necessary ianvs configuration file.

 For test env, the development work mainly focuses on the implementation of `mIoU.py`.
 And for test algorithms, development is concentrated on `basemodel.py`, as shown in the picture below.